askcarter/spinnaker-k8s-workshop/labs/automating-your-pipeline.md

 Note: Want to build on tag, not every check-in (to save disk space)

+## Set up the Build Trigger

 ![](../docs/img/Setup-build-trigger.png)

-In gcr.io set the build trigger to:
+In the Google Cloud Console, set the build trigger to:
  'Changes pushed to "v.*" tag will trigger a build of "gcr.io/askcarter-production-gke/$REPO_NAME:$TAG_NAME"'

+## Tag an image, Trigger a build

+Back on the command line, set up the cloud repository.

 ```shell
 $ gcloud beta source repos create gceme